-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results 40; P =0.227).
-A greater proportion of patients in the infliximab group experienced serious adverse events and were withdrawn from the study compared to the placebo group (3 vs 0; P =0.239). van der Heijde et al 42 (ASSERT) Infliximab 5 mg/kg at weeks 0, 2, 6, 12 and 18 vs placebo Concurrent NSAIDs, acetaminophen or tramadol were allowed during the study.
-MC, PC, RCT Adult patients (median age of 40) with AS based on the modified New York criteria for at least three months with a BASDAI score ≥4, spinal pain assessment score ≥4 on a VAS and a normal chest radiograph within three months, and negative TB screening N=279 24 weeks Primary: Proportion of patients with ASAS 20 at week 24 Secondary: ASAS 40 response, ASAS partial remission, ASAS 5/6, disease activity (BASDAI, night pain, patient's global assessment and CRP), physical function (BASFI), range of motion (BASMI), other musculoskeletal assessments (swollen joint count and degree of tenderness) and quality of life (SF-36) Primary: After 24 weeks, significantly greater proportion of patients were ASAS 20 responders in the infliximab group (61.2%) compared to the placebo group (19.2%; P <0.001).
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results 40; P=0.227).
+A greater proportion of patients in the infliximab group experienced serious adverse events and were withdrawn from the study compared to the placebo group (3 vs 0; P=0.239). van der Heijde et al 46 (ASSERT) Infliximab 5 mg/kg at weeks 0, 2, 6, 12 and 18 vs placebo Concurrent NSAIDs, acetaminophen or tramadol were allowed during the study.
+MC, PC, RCT Adult patients (median age of 40) with AS based on the modified New York criteria for at least three months with a BASDAI score ≥4, spinal pain assessment score ≥4 on a VAS and a normal chest radiograph within three months, and negative TB screening N=279 24 weeks Primary: Proportion of patients with ASAS 20 at week 24 Secondary: ASAS 40 response, ASAS partial remission, ASAS 5/6, disease activity (BASDAI, night pain, patient's global assessment and CRP), physical function (BASFI), range of motion (BASMI), other musculoskeletal assessments (swollen joint count and degree of tenderness) and quality of life (SF-36) Primary: After 24 weeks, significantly greater proportion of patients were ASAS 20 responders in the infliximab group (61.2%) compared to the placebo group (19.2%; P<0.001).
 The difference was significant at week two and continued to week 24.
-Secondary: Over the 24-week study period, significantly greater proportion of patients were ASAS 40 responders in the infliximab group compared to the placebo group (P <0.001).
-At 24 weeks 47% of patients were ASAS 40 responders in the infliximab group compared to 12% in the placebo group (P <0.001).
-Significantly greater proportion of patients treated with infliximab achieved ASAS 56 (49%) compared to placebo treated patients (8%; P <0.001).
-Significantly greater proportion of patients achieved a partial ASAS response in the infliximab group (22.4%) compared to the placebo group (1.3%; P <0.001).
-The median improvement in all measures of disease activity (BASDAI, night pain, patient's global assessment and CRP) was significantly greater in the infliximab treated patients compared to placebo treated patients (P <0.001).
-The patients in the infliximab group had a significantly greater median improvement in BASFI compared to patients in the placebo group (P <0.001).
-There was a significantly greater median improvement in swollen joint count compared to the placebo group (P =0.019).
-The infliximab treated patients had a significantly greater median improvement in swollen joint count compared to the placebo group (P =0.019).
-There was a significantly greater improvement in the physical component of the SF-36 in the infliximab group compared to the placebo group (P <0.001).
-Compared to patients in the placebo group, a greater proportion of patients in the infliximab group experienced at least on adverse event (82.2 vs 72.0%), reported at least one infection (42.6 vs 36.0%) and had severe
+Secondary: Over the 24-week study period, significantly greater proportion of patients were ASAS 40 responders in the infliximab group compared to the placebo group (P<0.001).
+At 24 weeks 47% of patients were ASAS 40 responders in the infliximab group compared to 12% in the placebo group (P<0.001).
+Significantly greater proportion of patients treated with infliximab achieved ASAS 5/6 (49%) compared to placebo treated patients (8%; P<0.001).
+Significantly greater proportion of patients achieved a partial ASAS response in the infliximab group (22.4%) compared to the placebo group (1.3%; P<0.001).
+The median improvement in all measures of disease activity (BASDAI, night pain, patient's global assessment and CRP) was significantly greater in the infliximab treated patients compared to placebo treated patients (P<0.001).
+The patients in the infliximab group had a significantly greater median improvement in BASFI compared to patients in the placebo group (P<0.001).
+There was a significantly greater median improvement in BASMI in the infliximab group compared to the placebo group (P=0.019).
+The infliximab treated patients had a significantly greater median improvement in swollen joint count compared to the placebo treated patients (P=0.019).
+The re was a significantly greater improvement in the physical component of the SF-36 in the infliximab group compared to the placebo group (P=0.001); there was no significant difference in the mental component (P=0.547). in the infliximab group experienced at least on adverse event (82.2 vs 72.0%), reported at least one infection (42.6 vs 36.0%) and had severe